Eric Swanson kayaking on the Cheoah River

 “Biscuit Conditionals and Common Ground”

-Second North American Summer School in Language, Logic and Information Student Session Proceedings (2003): 26–34.
+Second North American Summer School in Logic, Language, and Information Student Session Proceedings (2003): 26–34.

 Older or superseded work